Jolie-Lv/CS6601---Artificial-Intelligence/Assignment_6/README.md

 Python 2.7 is recommended and has been tested.

-Read [setup.md](./setup.md) for more information on how to effectively manage your git repository and troubleshooting information.

 ## Overview
 Hidden Markov Models are used extensively in Artificial Intelligence, Pattern Recognition, Computer Vision, and many other computer fields.
 If a system has unobservable (hidden) states and each state is independent of the prior, then we can create a model of that system using probability distributions over a sequence of observations.
 The idea is that we can provide this system with a series of observations to use to query what is the most likely sequence of states that generated these observations.

-### Due Date
-This assignment is due in Bonnie on December 3rd by 11:59PM UTC-12 (Anywhere on Earth).
-Note that the final exam will be released on December 4th, and the Fall Break is approaching.
-However, we have allowed more time than normal for the assignment, to provide the maximum flexibility for scheduling time for preparing for the final and for family obligations.
-We suggest finishing this assignment quickly so as not to have too many deadlines pressing at the same time.

 The deliverables for the assignment are: